 - It is important to document that all parties understand that you, as the advisor, have your client’s best interest in mind, that the investment choices or strategies have been agreed upon, and the reasons they are suitable for the client.

-Implementing these strategies will increase the likelihood the assets will remain under your management and lessen the risk of an E&O claim.
+Implementing these strategies will increase the likelihood the assets will remain under your management.
+As well as lessen the risk of an E&O claim.
 In addition, you just might pick up these family members as new clients!